gong-hao/V.A.R/articles/003-component/3-props.md

 ```

 ### Root Element Attribute Binding
-Everything you put on a component will become props.
-React won't attach other attributes to the root element.
+All attributes you put on a component will become props.
+React won't attach other HTML attributes to the root element.

 ## Scores
 |                                |  Vue  | Angular | React |